Use this in Arrangement Calculator

 Where Funeral Flowers Go

-The standard process is delivery to the funeral director, who receives all tributes and transports them with the coffin to the service venue.
-This is the preferred method for most florists.
+The usual route is delivery to the funeral director, who takes in all the tributes and moves them with the coffin to the service venue.
+This is how most florists prefer to work.

-Sympathy flowers for the home are delivered directly to the family, either before or after the funeral.
+Sympathy flowers for the home go straight to the family, either before or after the funeral.

 Timing

-Funeral tributes should arrive at the funeral director at least two hours before the service.
-Many funeral directors prefer morning delivery for afternoon services.
-Always confirm the name of the deceased, the funeral director's name and address, the date and time of service, and any specific delivery instructions.
+Funeral tributes should reach the funeral director at least two hours before the service.
+Many funeral directors want morning delivery for an afternoon service.
+Always confirm the name of the person who has died, the funeral director's name and address, the date and time of service, and any specific delivery notes.

-For crematorium services, be aware that services run back-to-back with short gaps, often 30-45 minutes.
+For crematorium services, remember that services run back to back with short gaps, often 30-45 minutes.
 Timing is critical.

 Working with Funeral Directors

-This is the single most important business relationship for funeral floristry.
-The florist who communicates promptly, delivers reliably, and exceeds expectations will get more referrals than anyone else.
+This is the single most important business relationship in funeral work.
+The florist who replies quickly, delivers reliably, and goes the extra mile gets more referrals than anyone else.

-Provide funeral directors with a current selection guide including photographs, descriptions, and prices.
-Be available at short notice.
-Confirm details rather than assuming.
-Some funeral directors take a commission or markup on flowers ordered through them, so factor this into your pricing.
+Give funeral directors a current selection guide with photographs, descriptions, and prices.
+The Pricing Guide Generator builds a printable price list you can hand over and update as your costs change.
+Be reachable at short notice.
+Confirm details rather than assume them.
+Some funeral directors take a commission or markup on flowers ordered through them, so build that into your pricing.

 Modern Trends